-Under New Rules, Cheaper 'Short-term' Health Care Plans Now Last Up To 3 Years
+Under New Rules, Cheaper 'Short-Term' Health Care Plans Now Last Up To 3 Years

 Corlette worries that won't be enough and people will be left surprised that their insurance doesn't cover them when they need care.

 "It's very much buyer beware.
-And of course if you have any kind of preexisting condition, or you want to have a baby or you're expecting to have serious medical needs taken care of these are not the plans for you," she says.
+And of course if you have any kind of pre-existing condition, or you want to have a baby or you're expecting to have serious medical needs taken care of these are not the plans for you," she says.